Deep-MI/fsqc/docker/Docker.md

 The `--rm` flag will remove intermediate containers after a successful build; `-t` specifies the name of the image, and `-f` indicates the configuration file from which to build.

 Take a look at the contents of the [`Dockerfile`](Dockerfile) to see what is done during the build process: essentially, it is getting the Ubuntu 18.04 image, installing additional packages from the distribution, downloading and installing a copy of FreeSurfer 6.0 (without some of the very large image files and directories, which are not needed), downloading the qatools-python, brainprint-python, and lapy toolboxes, and setting the necessary environment variables.
 The result image will have a size of approximately 7 GB.
+Unless the `Dockerfile` changes, the build process has to be done only once.

 ## Run qatools from a Docker image